DynamicDevices/meta-quantum/README.md

 "
 ```

-Then add the `liboqj` recipe to your image.
+Then add the `liboqs` recipe to your image.

 ```
 CORE_IMAGE_BASE_INSTALL += " \